LucasBarbosaDaSilva/LucasBarbosaDaSilva/README.md

 <h2>Some curiosities about me</h2>

 <ul>
+  <li>With absolute certainty my favorite drink is coffee, it's the first thing I do when I wake up</li>
   <li>I'm a black belt in Taekwondo, i was a professional athlete and competed in national and international championships</li>
   <li>One of my hobbies is music, I love listening and making music, and I have authorial work released on digital platforms</li>
+  <li>During the faculty of human sciences, my study and research was focused on the Trans and Queer population</li>
   </ul>
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...